Joint Inference for the Regression Discontinuity Effect and Its External Validity: Abstract

 \section{Abstract}

-The external validity of regression discontinuity (RD) designs is essential for informing policy and remains an active research area in econometrics and statistics.
-However, we document that only a limited number of empirical studies explicitly address the external validity of standard RD effects.
-To advance empirical practice, we propose a simple joint inference procedure for the RD effect and its local external validity, building on Calonico, Cattaneo, and Titiunik (2014, \textit{Econometrica}) and Dong and Lewbel (2015, \textit{Review of Economics and Statistics}).
-We further introduce a locally linear treatment effects assumption, which enhances the interpretability of the treatment effect derivative proposed by Dong and Lewbel.
-Under this assumption, we establish identification and derive a uniform confidence band for the extrapolated treatment effects.
-Our approaches require no additional covariates or design features, making them applicable to virtually all RD settings and thereby enhancing the policy relevance of many empirical RD studies.
-The usefulness of the method is demonstrated through an empirical application, highlighting its complementarity to existing approaches.
+The external validity of regression discontinuity designs is crucial for informing policy but is rarely examined in applied work.
+To advance empirical practice, we propose a joint inference procedure for the treatment effect and its local external validity, captured by the treatment effect derivative (TED), within a robust bias correction framework.
+We further introduce a locally linear treatment effects assumption, which extends the scope of the TED and enables identification and the construction of a uniform confidence band for extrapolated effects.
+These methods apply to most empirical studies.
+Empirical illustrations demonstrate their practical usefulness.

 {\textbf{Keywords:} Extrapolation, regression discontinuity designs, robust bias correction}